 American Rescue Plan (ARP) ESSER III Plan

-On March 11, 2021, the American Rescue Plan Act was signed into law, allowing the U.S. Department of Education to allocate $121.9 billion to the Elementary and Secondary School Emergency Relief Fund (ESSER III).
-This legislation will provide funding for school districts across the country to address the impact that COVID-19 has had, and will continue to have, on our students and schools.
+On March 11, 2021, the American Rescue Plan Act was signed into law.
+This legislation provided funding for school districts across the country to address the impact of COVID-19 on our students and schools.